Quetzal-code/Vgtariano/README.md

 5. Create a new Pull Request.

 ## Feedback and Contact
 We value your feedback!
-If you have suggestions or questions, feel free to reach out to us via the Contact page (`contacto.html`) or at [Your Email](quetzcode@gmail.com).
+If you have suggestions or questions, feel free to reach out to us via the Contact page (`contacto.html`) or at [quetzcode@gmail.com].

 ## License
 This project is open-sourced under the [MIT License](LICENSE).